 Police said they located a pile of human waste on the alleged victim’s lawn.

 A little more than a week before this alleged incident, a felony charge of assault and battery with a dangerous weapon had been dismissed against Kwasniowski in regard to an alleged crowbar and machete fight with his brother, 61-year-old John Kwasniowski, in May 2011.
-This dismissal came after Paul and John refused to testify against each other because they could incriminate themselves.

 John Kwasniowski pleaded to facts sufficient for a finding of guilt and had his case continued without a finding of guilt for three months.
 He returned to Las Vegas where he resides.